THE ACADEMY IS A FREE, SIX WEEKS, ONCE A WEEK, WORKSHOP.

 The United Way Born Learning campaign provides parents, grandparents and informal caregivers with specific, “doable” action steps – that are fun and easy to do during everyday moments of daily life – to support early learning for young children.
 The Born Learning Academy uses the best tips, tools and resources from the Born Learning campaign to help families take a more active role in preparing their children for kindergarten.

-Through a series of five workshops held at Bonham Prekindergarten School, the Born Learning Academy will provide families and caregivers of children ages 0-5 with practical, user-friendly ideas to turn everyday activities into learning moments.
+Through a series of six workshops held at Bonham Prekindergarten School, the Born Learning Academy will provide families and caregivers of children ages 0-5 with practical, user-friendly ideas to turn everyday activities into learning moments.
 The Born Learning Academy can do more than strengthen our community’s school readiness efforts—it can also help our school partners engage families before kids start kindergarten.
 The workshops are led by trained professionals and focus on the following topics and more:

 - Building Relationships